cloudflare/cloudflare-docs/content/r2/runtime-apis.md

 ### HTTP Metadata

 Generally, these fields match the HTTP metadata passed when the object was created.
-They can be overriden when issuing `GET` requests, in which case, the given values will be echoed back in the response.
+They can be overridden when issuing `GET` requests, in which case, the given values will be echoed back in the response.

 {{<definitions>}}